mhostetter/galois/docs/basic-usage.rst

    # Represents an existing numpy array
    array = np.random.randint(0, GF256.order, 10, dtype=int); array

-   # Explicit Galois field array creation (a copy is performed)
+   # Explicit Galois field array creation -- a copy is performed
    GF256(array)

-   # Or view an existing numpy array as a Galois field array (no copy is performed)
+   # Or view an existing numpy array as a Galois field array -- no copy is performed
    array.view(GF256)

 Or they can be created from "array-like" objects.
 These include strings representing a Galois field element